nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 The server returns a list of tickers in a chat room.

-Tickers are customizable, user-specific messages that appear in a banner at the top of a chat room.
+Tickers are customizable, user-specific messages that appear on chat room walls.

 #### Data Order